GamerFlix/foundryvtt-api-guide/macro_guide.md

 ```
 Once you execute this you will notice that Steve now has a nice new image!

 Often you want to change system specific data though which as stated previously is located within the `system` property of the Actor.
 The process is nearly identical however.
-We again get the Actor, log the data, dig through it to find what we want, construct our update object and then call  the update.
+We again get the Actor, log the data, dig through it to find what we want, construct our update Object and then call  the update.
-So for example if we were to dig in a dnd5e Actor searching for how to change the current hp value of the Actor to 1 we would end up with something like this for our update object:
+So for example if we were to dig in a dnd5e Actor searching for how to change the current hp value of the Actor to 1 we would end up with something like this for our update Object:
 ```js
 let change = {"system.attributes.hp.value":1}
 ```